AlfredA93/meditate-with-alfred/README.md

 ### **Mistakes Conclusion**

 I learnt alot throughout the making of this website, especially regarding git commit's.
-This was a valuable lesson which I learnt and applied very quickly and also highlighted how easy it can be to make a simple mistake.
-This helped me to stay focused and aware of what I enter between commit's and saves.
+This was a valuable lesson to learn and potentially to be expected being new to Git and GitHub.
+I remain humbled by how easy it is to make such a simple mistake and this experience during the process of making this website helped me to stay focused and aware of what I enter between commit's and saves.

 ## Deployment
 ------